inconvergent/cl-stm/docs/stm.md

  ;                  (VALUES (OR NULL FUNCTION) T (OR STM:CND/ALL NULL) ;                          &OPTIONAL))
  ;   Documentation:
- ;     accumulate all. see with-rules.
+ ;     accumulate all. see: with-rules.
  ;   Source file: /data/x/stm/src/stm.lisp
  ;
 ```